OPINION Microsoft has tweaked the system requirements for Windows 10, but Computing Editor Michael Passingham argues it hasn’t gone nearly far enough

 There’s no room for complacency, either: Google’s Chrome OS-powered Chromebooks have made incredible ground in the last four years and is a fantastic alternative to Windows 10 because it provides a much better experience on bottom-end hardware than anything Windows laptop manufacturers can offer.

-The majority of £200 Windows laptops can easily be bested by an identically-priced Chromebook, and if you can live without Windows applications (let’s face it, many of us can), there’s very little reason to buy a comparatively bloated Windows machine.
+, and if you can live without Windows applications (let’s face it, many of us can), there’s very little reason to buy a comparatively bloated Windows machine.

 And that’s before we get to storage.